Click here to view our homeowner handbook and find out more about how to become a leaseholder.

 Your lease explains how to buy more shares.
 If you don’t have a copy of this, you can get one from the solicitor who helped you buy your first share.

 If you are thinking of selling your Shared Ownership home, the first thing you will need to do is have a valuation carried out by a RICS-qualified surveyor.
 You can find one in your area by visiting www.ricsfirms.com.
-Once you have received your report, you will need to send this on to the resales team, who will then let you know the current value of your share and the next steps to selling your share.
+Once you have received your report, you will need to send this on to our Sales team, who will then let you know the current value of your share and the next steps to selling your share.
 Please note: the valuation is valid for three months, it is also the maximum full market value your property can be advertised and sold for.

 Confirmation to go ahead

-Unless the local Authority states otherwise, the property will be advertised on a first-come first-served basis.
+Unless the local authority states otherwise, the property will be advertised on a first-come first-served basis.
 We will financially assess interested parties prior to viewing your property.

 When you come to sell your property, you will need to instruct a solicitor to act for you.
 It is important to use a solicitor who has knowledge of Shared Ownership property transactions, otherwise this could hold up the sale.
 We expect the process to take between 8 and 12 weeks, however this can vary.